 I would love to read blogs by people from all backgrounds.
 I know that the person is not always dependant on their 'lifestyles' - I have met many really kind and considerate rich people and many prejudiced and mean, resentful people who have little.
 I have also met many kind and considerate right wing voters and many intolerant and scathing left wing voters.
 There are no rules.
 Each person is responsible for how they live there life to such an extent.

+I know that my consistent happiness - but not at all in a hedonistic sense comes from within and from nature and from seeing the goodness in people from afar.
 I am fortunate enough to be creative to some degree.
 I love to make things and to relate deeply to colour.
 I love music - classical, lyrical etc. Birdsong, weather, dawn, autumn, tarnished silver leaf.

+That reminds me of a poem I came up with - as that's how they seem to arrive - once upon a time - about colours.
 I'll see if I can find it - yesterday I 'cleaned' my very old Macbook-pro and most of my more interesting files have been put in another place - yet to be discovered.

 That's a good reason why some of us prefer to live in creative chaos - it may look untidy from the outside but at least I know where everything is - not by consciously remembering but a sort of 6th sense.
 But then again it is so nice when it is clean and tidy - when it's still sort of un-lived in - for a while anyway.